Frequently Asked Questions

 I have studied Thai massage at another school, or with another teacher; which class should I start with at The Naga Center?

-We recommend that everyone start with either the Thai Medical Theory for Bodyworkers online course, or the Foundations of Thai Bodywork course.
+We recommend that everyone start with either the Thai Medical Theory for Bodyworkers online course, or the Essentials of Thai Bodywork course.
 Our courses do not begin in the same place as Thai massage courses at other schools, and we can promise you that you will not be repeating information that you learned elsewhere.
 We frequently have students who have been studying and practicing, and even teaching, Thai massage for many years, and we have never had a student who felt that our beginning classes were redundant to what they had learned in the past.

 Do you offer out of town students lodging?